Shake, Rattle & Roll Extreme: "Mukbang"

-A group of social media influencers—including Vee, Adelle, Ashley, and Chef Kino—travel to a remote luxurious mansion to collaborate with fellow influencers Robin and Raye for a mukbang live stream.
+A group of social media influencers, including Vee, Adelle, Ashley, and Chef Kino, travel to a remote luxurious mansion to collaborate with fellow influencers Robin and Raye for a mukbang live stream.
 They are later joined by Vee's boyfriend, Lionel, whose relationship with her is strained.
-For the night, Chef Kino cooks the meat supplied by the eccentric Mang Isko, unaware that it is the remains of Adelle’s assistant Beyonce and Ashley’s assistant Hannah; both had been lured away and killed by shape-shifting monsters, who then assumed their forms.
+For the night, Chef Kino cooks the meat supplied by the eccentric Mang Isko, unaware that it is the remains of Adelle's assistant Beyonce and Ashley’s assistant Hannah; both had been lured away and killed by unknown creatures, who then assumed their forms.

 During a party, the group notices strange behavior from "Beyonce" and "Hannah", including cryptic comments suggesting the group unknowingly consumed their friends' remains.
-The impostors eventually reveal themselves as century-old shape-shifters undergoing a ritual called "transfiguration".
-After the party disperses, Robin and Mang Isko—also revealed to be shape-shifters—coordinate an attack on the guests.
+The impostors eventually reveal themselves as century-old shapeshifters undergoing a ritual called "transfiguration".
+After the party disperses, Raye, Robin and Mang Isko, also revealed to be shapeshifters, coordinate an attack on the guests.
 Adelle survives an initial attack and alerts the others.
-He and Ashley hide together while comically live-streaming the chaos, but Ashley ultimately pushes Adelle as bait.
+She and Ashley hide together while live-streaming the chaos, but Ashley ultimately pushes Adelle as bait.
 She is later cornered by Mang Isko, who thanks her for luring the group before she is killed and eaten by the now-transfigured Adelle and other monsters.

 Vee and Lionel fend off the monsters while simultaneously bickering about their relationship, eventually culminating in Lionel staying behind to allow Vee to escape.
 Once outside, Vee meets Lionel and believes he has survived until quickly realizing he has also been transfigured.
-Before she can escape, the now-transfigured Raye, Robin, and Mang Isko kill her.
+Before she can escape, Raye, Robin, and Mang Isko kill her.

 The next day, Chef Kino, spared due to the monsters taking a liking to his cooking, is forced to prepare dishes using the influencers' remains.
 The transfigured influencers resume the mukbang, which goes viral online, prompting Robin and Raye to begin planning their next collaboration for new victims.